 I never pass up on an opportunity to see old vehicles.
-I don’t even know why I find the fascinating, but I do.
+I don’t even know why I find them fascinating, but I do.
 This small museum houses a couple old firetrucks and some even older wagons.
-It’s only open on weekdays, so we wandered by after leaving the Broadmoor.
+It’s only open on weekdays, so we hadn’t been able to see it on any of our weekend adventures.
+We wandered by after leaving the Broadmoor.

 Display cases housed a variety of fire-fighting equipment, most of it unlabeled.

 The most interesting bit for me and worth the price of admission (it was free) was a display on fire marks, which I had somehow never heard of.
 While you’re learning about them, enjoy the creative use of capital letters and sentence structure.